dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

       See https://kubernetes.io/docs/concepts/configuration/secret/ for more information on Kubernetes secrets.
 * <a href="#operatorconfigurationresource.spec.export.dash0.apiEndpoint"><span id="operatorconfigurationresource.spec.export.dash0.apiEndpoint">`spec.export.dash0.apiEndpoint`</span></a>:
   The base URL of the Dash0 API to talk to.
-This is not where telemetry will be sent, but it is used for managing dashboards and check rules via the operator.
+This is not where telemetry will be sent, but it is used for managing dashboards, check rules, synthetic checks and views via the operator.
   This property is optional.
   The value needs to be the API endpoint of your Dash0 organization.
   The correct API endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints" -> "API".
   The correct endpoint value will always start with "https://api." and end in ".dash0.com".
-  If this property is omitted, managing dashboards and check rules via the operator will not work.
+  If this property is omitted, managing dashboards, check rules, synthetic checks and views via the operator will not work.
 * <a href="#operatorconfigurationresource.spec.selfMonitoring.enabled"><span id="operatorconfigurationresource.spec.selfMonitoring.enabled">`spec.selfMonitoring.enabled`</span></a>:
   An opt-out for self-monitoring for the operator.
   If enabled, the operator will collect self-monitoring telemetry and send it to the configured Dash0 backend.